 About a year ago, two athletes from our local triathlon club and I were discussing The Ironman Muskoka 70.3 triathlon as a target race for our mentoring program.
 It’s a popular race that takes place about an hour north of where I live in Central Ontario.
-One of the athletes, a late-30’s super fit guy, said he was thinking of signing up.
-I commented that some day I’d like to maybe try that race but not just yet.
+One of the athletes, a late-30’s super-fit guy, said he was thinking of signing up.
+I commented that someday I’d like to maybe try that race but not just yet.
 (Notice all the qualifiers and hesitancy.)
 He immediately encouraged me to sign up.
 The other athlete, a woman closer in age to me (I was 56 at the time) piped up right away and agreed that I should sign up.
-However she had completed multiple 140.6 full distance races already and was a fabulous cyclist.
+However, she had completed multiple 140.6 full distance races already and was a fabulous cyclist.
 Easy for her to say.
 My cycling experience was marginal, only having cycled for about 4 years and my longest ride so far was about 60k.
 The race required a 94km ride after a 2k swim and followed by a 21.1km run.
 Not easy and not likely in my mind.
 At least that’s what I told myself.

-What surprised me then and still moves me is how both of these atheltes looked at me and unequivocally stated “of course you can do it.”
+What surprised me then and still moves me is how both of these athletes looked at me and unequivocally stated “of course you can do it.”
 They absolutely believed in my ability to train and have a good race.
-In fact, the younger super fit guy put out the challenge that he’d sign up if I signed up.
+In fact, the younger super-fit guy put out the challenge that he’d sign up if I signed up.
 Wow.
 It was amazing that these people had such confidence in me.
 If they believed in me this much then perhaps I could muster up the courage to believe in me too.
 I signed up for the race a few days later.

 Having access to an inspirational mentor takes opportunity to the next level.
 Dr. Elisha Goldstein, a Mindfulness psychologist and author believes that “one of the secrets to success that people don’t talk about enough is the real need for on-going mentorship and community…people and our environment are so powerful.”
+I agree.
 He makes an interesting distinction between people who support us and those who inspire us.
 While supportive people – those that want the best for us – are valuable, he suggests we cultivate an inspirational community around us – those people who are doing that thing we aspire to do.
 Or being the kind of person we want to be.

-People who inspire us will ignite the spark to take action and go after what we want. ~Laurie Hunt
+People who inspire us will ignite the spark to take action and go after what we want. ~ Laurie Hunt

 Our triathlon mentoring program is now in its 5th year.
 In addition to matching less experienced mentees with more experienced mentor athletes, we also hold regular panel discussions on topics such as triathlon basics, long course strategy and resiliency.
 These events provide opportunity for athletes to learn from each other through conversation and sharing experiences.
 Club members also create training groups targeting specific races or distances.
 These groups are as much about motivation as they are getting the training done.